FDA rolls back food rules for 5th time during pandemic

 She says the association sent a letter to FDA Commissioner Stephen Hahn requesting flexibility to change inventory when feeding first responders.

-Mike Haller, a food safety technical manager for Underwriters Laboratories, a third-party food safety auditing firm, says these FDA changes are minor and intended to protect manufacturers from liability over undisclosed formulation changes.
+Mike Haller, a food safety technical manager for UL, a third-party safety company that conducts food audits, says these FDA changes are minor and intended to protect manufacturers from liability over undisclosed formulation changes.

 “If a company says ‘it’s made with real butter,’ they have to stick with that,” he said.
 “But if a company doesn’t have vanilla extract for their chocolate chip cookies, they can substitute a minor ingredient like that.
 They are balancing these changes with disruptions in the food supply.”